-In New Zealand, units are generally used to describe any single dwelling.
-Home units, on the other hand, usually describe modest homes that are grouped with other similar houses around a driveway.
-These can be attached, detached or semi-detached and sometimes share a communal garden.
+The term 'unit' is generally used to describe any single dwelling in New Zealand, while the term 'home unit' is one of several modest homes grouped with other similar houses around a driveway.
+These are either attached, detached or semi-detached, and sometimes share a communal garden.

-Homes in New Zealand are very rarely rented out furnished.
-The more bedrooms a property has, the less likely it is that it will be furnished.
-Typically, it’s only one-bedroom apartments that would be furnished since they tend to be used more for short-term leases.
+House rentals in New Zealand are rarely furnished, and the more bedrooms a property has, the less likely that it will be furnished.
+Expats will find that it’s typically only one-bedroom apartments that come furnished, as they tend to be used more often for short-term leases.

-Rental houses or apartments can be found in the classified sections of local newspapers and through various online portals.
-It is a good idea to become familiar with the main online property resources before making the move to New Zealand.
-Browsing these websites will give expats an idea of the types of properties available and what the rental market is like.
+House and apartment rentals can be found in the classifieds section of local newspapers and through various online portals.
+It is a good idea to get used to the main property websites before making the move to New Zealand, as browsing these websites will give expats an idea of the types of properties available and what the rental market is like.
 Popular property websites include Trade Me Property, Real Estate NZ and Harcourts.

 Expats shouldn't struggle to find a property to rent in New Zealand.
-However, those who are pressed for time should consider using the services of an estate agent.
-These professionals have a knowledge of the property market in their respective areas and are in a good position to help new arrivals find exactly what they are looking for.
+That said, those who are pressed for time should consider using the services of a real estate agent.
+As these professionals have a knowledge of the property market in their respective areas, they are in a good position to help new arrivals find exactly what they're looking for.

-There’s a very high demand for good rental properties in New Zealand, so it pays to make contact quickly.
+The demand for good rental properties in New Zealand is high, so it's also important to make contact early.

 Renting accommodation in New Zealand